redis/docs/content/develop/connect/clients/client-side-caching.md

     ## Reference

-    The Redis server implements extra features for CSC that are not used by the main Redis clients, but may be useful for custom clients and other advanced applications.
+    The Redis server implements extra features for client-side caching that are not used by the main Redis clients, but may be useful for custom clients and other advanced applications.
 See
     [Client-side caching reference]({{< relref "/develop/reference/client-side-caching" >}})
-    for a full technical guide to all the options available for CSC.
+    for a full technical guide to all the options available for client-side caching.